-Scrim vinyl banner material has a polyethylene base with polyester cording.
+The material for Scrim vinyl banners has a polyethylene base with polyester cording.
 Its internal arrangement strengthens the substrate to face turbulent climatic conditions.
-The scrim vinyl banner has a smooth surface, displaying vibrant graphics and sharp color texture when paired with solvent inkjet printing.
+The scrim vinyl has a smooth surface, displaying vibrant graphics and sharp color texture when paired with solvent inkjet printing.

 High-density polyethylene (HDPE) is the primary constituent of Tyvek material.
 It’s a 100% recyclable material.